openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init()
 ```

-Function: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) with a default initial capacity of 16 and a default load factor of empty.
+Functionality: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) with a default initial capacity of 16 and an empty default load factor.

 ### init(Array\<(K, V)>)